-Identifying the location, extent, and condition of wetlands provides valuable insight into a landscape's capacity to store surface water, sediment, and nutrients/toxicants/bacteria.
+Identifying the location, extent, and condition of wetlands provides valuable insight into a landscape's capacity to store surface water, sediment, nutrients, toxics, and bacteria.
 This information is used to help characterize the condition of ecological processes within drainage basins in the study area.
 The location and extent of existing, degraded, and destroyed wetlands serve as the pool of preservation sites and potential restoration sites for development impacts to wetlands.
+The methodology discussed below assumes access to GIS resources, and references steps to be taken in ArcMap or ArcView.
+Some of this analysis can be conducted with paper maps and recent aerial photographs, but the final product is a GIS coverage or layer of existing wetlands and potential wetland restoration sites.

 NOTE: A clear distinction must be made between a wetland inventory and an inventory of potential wetland restoration sites.
-Wetland inventories attempt to identify the location and extent of existing wetland resources.
-An inventory of potential wetland restoration sites identifies the location, extent and condition of existing wetland areas and additional historical wetlands, now upland due to human alteration that can be reestablished through restoration actions.
+Wetland inventories identify the location and extent of existing wetland resources, whether degraded or pristine.
+An inventory of potential wetland restoration sites identifies the location, extent and condition of existing and historical wetlands that have been altered by human activity but could be reestablished through restoration actions.
+For example, a wetland might have been converted to agricultural uses and dewatered (drained), and may no longer meet criteria for designation as a jurisdictional wetland, but it may provide an opportunity for restoring wetland functions in a watershed.